khakhalin/notes/00_queue_to_do.md

 * move pandas stuff here (from the notes)
 * move git stuff here
 * move sql stuff here
-* LODs for [[tableau]] - read and document this: https://www.flerlagetwins.com/2020/02/lod-uses.html
 * Read this on [[tableau]]: https://vizpainter.com/
 * what is [[devops]] actually, canonically?
 * [[dbt]]